Linuxfabrik/lfops/roles/repo_baseos/README.md

 `repo_baseos__security_repo_enabled__host_var` / `repo_baseos__security_repo_enabled__group_var`

 * Whether the Rocky Linux `security` repository should be enabled.
-This repository delivers critical CVE fixes and is enabled by default in LFOPS (Rocky ships it disabled).
+This repository delivers critical CVE fixes.
 Set to `false` to opt out on a specific host or group.
 * Type: Bool.
 * Default: `true`
+* Deviates from the upstream default `false`: critical CVE fixes should reach a host without the operator having to opt in first.

 `repo_baseos__security_repo_use_upstream`